upenn-acg/cis501/lab5-superscalar/lab5-superscalar.md

    + 3: stalled due to load-to-use penalty
 + **Decode:** Decode both instructions in parallel.
 Determine if there are any dependencies between them (one depends on a value computed by the other, or if both are load/store instructions).
 Note that this is much more complicated than in the previous lab; see the Stalling section below for details.
 After determining the dependencies, dispatch the instructions, and report the appropriate stall values, according to the rules given in the Stalling section.
 + **Dispatch (Fetch/Decode):** When both instructions advance out of the decode stage in parallel, `o_cur_pc` should increase by two (since you just dispatched two instructions).
 When only one instruction advances out of decode, only one instruction can advance out of fetch (and `o_cur_pc` should increase by 1).
 To maintain the illusion of in-order execution, this means instructions need to *switch pipes*, as outlined in the Pipe Switching section below.
 + **Execute/Memory/Writeback:** These stages will be essentially identical to your previous lab.
-If you handled dependencies properly in decode, the there will never be two load/stores in the memory stage at the same time.
+If you handled dependencies properly in decode, there will never be two load/stores in the memory stage at the same time.
 + **Bypassing Logic:** You'll need to bypass between pipes A and B as well as within them.
 All of the bypasses from Lab 4 will be used here, except for the WD bypass, since that is handled by the new register file.
 When choosing between `y.A` and `y.B` for the source of the bypass, where `y` is a stage (e.g. Memory), you should prioritize `y.B` since that is the more recent instruction.
 For example, you should prioritize `M.B` over `M.A` when bypassing to `X`.
 There is also a new **MM bypass**, which forwards data from the M stage of pipe A to the M stage of pipe B. This is used when you have for example an `ADD` to register `x` followed directly by a `STR` of register `x` (for the data only, not the address!).
 + **Squash Logic:** Pipeline flushes affect both pipes.
 Note that a branch can be in either `X.A` or `X.B` when it is found to be taken.
 In either case, when a branch is found to be taken, the stages `F.A`, `F.B`, `D.A` and `D.B` need to be flushed.
 In addition, if the branch is in `X.A` when it is taken, then the `X.B` stage also must be flushed, since its instruction comes after the branch instruction and is thus incorrect.
 If the branch is in `X.B` when it is taken, no additional flush should occur.